Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Stakeholders should feel ownership over the data they use.
 If they see issues, it should be communicated with the data team
 - Underpromise and overdeliver.
 Because of the nature of data it's hard to estimate how long projects will take.
 Give an estimate that assumes that everything will take longer than plannedand keep the stakeholders in the loop throughout the project
 - Make sure to create understanding that data projects take long and that we need to prioritize what to work on
+- People want more than is asked for?
+Mention that wasn’t scoped - for now we focus on smaller scope

 **Ways to build relationships:**